Published: 18 January 2007

 Edited by Shardul Agrawala

 Climate change poses a serious challenge to social and economic development in all countries.
 While international commitments to reduce greenhouse gas emissions are essential, adaptation to the impacts of climate change must also be integrated into sectoral and economic policies worldwide.
-This volume examines the implications of climate change for the economies in the European Alps.
+This report examines the implications of climate change for the economies in the European Alps.
 It focuses on adaptation measures to address two key vulnerabilities: increasing losses in winter tourism due to reduced snow cover, and increased exposure of settlements and infrastructure to natural hazards.

 Climate Change in the European Alps: Adapting Winter Tourism and Natural Hazards Management is the product of a two year study by the OECD Environment Directorate.
-The volume presents the first systematic cross-country analysis of snow-reliability of Alpine ski areas under climate change for five countries in the region: France, Switzerland, Austria, Italy and Germany.
+The report presents the first systematic cross-country analysis of snow-reliability of Alpine ski areas under climate change for five countries in the region: France, Switzerland, Austria, Italy and Germany.

 The implications of this assessment extend beyond the European Alps to other mountain systems which may face similar climate and contextual challenges, for example in North America, Australia and New Zealand.
 The case of the European Alps, with its high adaptive capacity, provides examples of good practices which are valuable not only for other developed country contexts, but for developing countries as well.

-Chapter 1: The European Alps: location, economy and climate
+- Chapter 1: The European Alps: location, economy and climate

-Chapter 2: Climate change impacts and adaptation in winter tourism
+- Chapter 2: Climate change impacts and adaptation in winter tourism

-Chapter 3: Climate change adaptation and natural hazards management
+- Chapter 3: Climate change adaptation and natural hazards management

 - Winter sports face a double threat, from climate and demographic change, 25 January 2018, The Economist